Honeydew (melon): Origin and alternate names

 "Honeydew" is the American name for the White Antibes cultivar which has been grown for many years in southern France and Algeria.

 In China, honeydews are known as Bailan melons.
 They are famous locally near Lanzhou, the capital city of Gansu province in China's northwest.

 According to Chinese sources, the melons were introduced to China by American Secretary of Agriculture, Henry A. Wallace, who donated melon seeds to the locals while visiting in the 1940s (probably 1944).
 Wallace served as Secretary of Agriculture and Vice President under president Franklin D. Roosevelt.
 In 1926, Wallace had founded a major seed company (Pioneer Hi-Bred) and popularized the use of hybridized corn.
 He also had a general background and interest in agriculture.

 As a result of Wallace's introduction of the crop, in China the melon is sometimes called the Wallace (Chinese: 华莱士; pinyin: Hualaishi).
-The Mizo people use the name Hmazil and the "Garo people" and the "Chakma people" of Chittagong Hill Tracts use the name "Chindire" and "Tanchangya" people called "Chinal" as a local language of Asia called it as Te'e in their local language.
+The Mizo people use the name Hmazil, the Garo people and the Chakma people of Chittagong Hill Tracts use the name Chindire and the Tanchangya people call it Te'e in their local language.

 In some parts of Latin America, especially in Chile, the honeydew is nicknamed "Melón tuna" ("prickly pear melon").

-In “The Mansion Family” episode (S11E12) of The Simpsons, Krusty the clown refers to honeydew as the “money melon”.